 The law in Texas has already been stated in the prior paragraph- we consider those portions of your retirement funds added during the marriage to be community property.

-As your divorce progresses the amounts in each plan may rise somewhat, but considering the length of the average divorce, there will not be a substantial increase in the value of each plan from the time your divorce is filed until your divorce reaches its conclusion.
+As your Divorce progresses, the amounts in each plan may rise somewhat.
+Still, considering the length of the average Divorce, there will not be a substantial increase in the value of each plan from the time your Divorce is filed until your Divorce reaches its conclusion.

-Obtaining information on retirement plans prior to filing for divorce
+Obtaining information on retirement plans before filing for Divorce

-Not only will the amount in each plan be important at the negotiating table but how portions of the assets can be distributed (periodically according to amount vs. all in one lump sum) can be important to know as well.
+Not only will the amount in each plan be significant at the negotiating table, but how portions of the assets can be distributed (periodically according to amount vs. all in one lump sum) can be essential to know as well.

-Did you know that your divorce is far more likely to end at the negotiating table rather than in a courtroom with the judge?
-In Texas this is true.
-You and your spouse will likely mediate on your case at least once prior to engaging in a contested trial and this is typically for the best.
+Did you know that your Divorce is far more likely to end at the negotiating table rather than in a courtroom with the judge?
+In Texas, this is true.
+You and your spouse will likely meditate on your case at least once before engaging in a contested trial, and this is typically for the best.

-Settling your case can save time, money, effort and stress.
-It is not always possible to do so but I would recommend you consider this option before rolling the dice and going to court.
-As the old saying goes: “Discretion is the better part of valor.”
+Settling your case can save time, money, effort, and stress.
+It is not always possible to do so, but I recommend you consider this option before rolling the dice and going to court.
+As the old saying goes: "Discretion is the better part of valor."

-TheLaw Office of Bryan Fagan, PLLC will be posting articles over the course of the next few days discussing retirement in the context of your divorce.
-Our objective is to provide you all with some information for use in your divorce.
+the law Office of Bryan Fagan, PLLC, will be posting articles over the next few days discussing retirement in the context of your Divorce.
+Our objective is to provide you with some information for use in your Divorce.

-If you are considering filing for divorce or have just been served with divorce papers please consider contacting the Law Office of Bryan Fagan, PLLC.
-A free of charge consultation with one of our licensed family law attorneys is free of charge.
-A consultation can be scheduled six days a week where your questions can be answered in a comfortable environment.
+If you are considering filing for Divodivorcehave just been served with divorce papers, please consider contacting the Law Office of Bryan Fagan, PLLC.
+A free-of-charge consultation with one of our licensed family law attorneys is free of charge.
+A consultation can be scheduled six days a week to answer your questions in a comfortable environment.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"